Pharoouzy/pokemon-challenge/README.md

 Below is a list of improvements I would like to make on this codebase:

-- #### Connecting to Pokemon API to fetch the Species details and to get a more descriptions
+- #### Connecting to Pokemon API to fetch the Species details and to get detailed descriptions
 - #### Complete the unit test and also write feature test
 - #### Create a separate app (a VueJs app) to consume the API